In Focus: Global Supply Chains

 Globalization has led to substantial changes in economic activity, a key aspect of which has been the fragmentation of production and supporting services activities.
 A variety of economic forces may drive firms to locate production and other activities abroad, leading to the formation of global supply chains.
 Global supply chains are worldwide networks of organization, technology, activities, information, and resources involved in moving a product from a supplier to a consumer.

-While no one set of statistics fully captures their complexity, the U.S. Bureau of Economic Analysis (BEA) publishes a variety of international trade and investment statistics that can provide valuable insight about global supply chains.
-BEA periodically highlights such insights in the In Focus: Global Supply Chains collection of Survey of Current Business articles.
+While no one set of statistics fully captures their complexity, BEA publishes a variety of international trade and investment statistics that can provide valuable insight about global supply chains.
+BEA periodically highlights such insights in this In Focus: Global Supply Chains collection of Survey of Current Business articles.
 These articles are part of a broader BEA initiative to measure global supply chains.

 Articles